seanap/Auto-M4B-Tool/README.md

 ### Notes:
 There are many ways to customize this workflow.
 I'd love to hear what you've come up with.

-Huge shout-out to `tylerdotdo` for sharing the original `auto-m4b-tool.sh` script!
+Huge shout-out to `sandreas` who created the amazing m4b-tool and to `tylerdotdo` for sharing the original `auto-m4b-tool.sh` script!

 ---
 <a href="https://www.buymeacoffee.com/seanap" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Book" height="41" width="174"></a>